1987 Eastern Province massacres: Background

 The Eastern province was a highly contested zone between the Sinhalese and Tamils.
-Since the 1930s, the majority Sinhalese government settled Sinhalese in the Eastern province, with the explicit intention to restore what they saw as lost ancient Sinhala settlements, as well as to reduce the Tamils' claim to local autonomy.
+Since the 1930s, the Sinhalese-dominated government settled Sinhalese in the Eastern province, claiming to restore what they saw as lost ancient Sinhala settlements, as well as to reduce the Tamils' claim to local autonomy.
 Tamil nationalists viewed this as an attempt to alter the demographics of their 'traditional Tamil homeland', thus weakening the Tamils' stake in it.

-During the 1983 riots, Trincomalee was the site of anti-Tamil violence at the hands of Sinhalese sailors.
-During 1985 massacres, there was widespread, systematic destruction of Tamil villages and massacres in Trincomalee District, by the Sri Lankan Army with the help of Sinhalese settlers nearly destroying the Trincomalee Town and displacing its population.
-Following this, there had been a series of massacres of Sinhalese by Tamil militants and Tamils by the Army and home guards in the Trincomalee District that continued into 1986.
+During 1983, Trincomalee was the site of anti-Tamil violence at the hands of Sinhalese mobs and security forces.
+During 1985 massacres, there was widespread, systematic destruction of Tamil villages and massacres of Tamil civilians in Trincomalee District by the Sri Lankan Army with the help of Sinhalese settlers, nearly destroying the Trincomalee Town and displacing its population.
+Following this, there had been a series of massacres of Sinhalese by Tamil militants and of Tamils by the Army and home guards in the Trincomalee District that continued into 1986.

 The year 1987 saw notorious violent incidents against Sinhalese civilians by the LTTE in or near the Eastern Province.
 On April 17, an LTTE unit had waylaid a bus carrying southbound Sinhalese from Trincomalee at Aluth Oya and massacred them.
 The week after, the village of Jayantipura near Kantale was attacked and over 15 Sinhalese were killed.
-On June 2, an LTTE unit massacred Buddhist monks and other Sinhalese civilians in Aranthalawa.
+On June 2, an LTTE unit massacred novice Buddhist monks and other Sinhalese civilians in Aranthalawa.

-In July 1987, India sent the IPKF to the island as part of an attempt to negotiate a political solution between the Government of Sri Lanka and the Tamil militant groups.
+In July 1987, India sent the Indian Peacekeeping Force (IPKF) to Sri Lanka as part of an attempt to negotiate a political solution between the Government of Sri Lanka and the Tamil militant groups.
 The Indo-Sri Lanka Accord was signed on 29 July 1987, and one of its terms was that the Sri Lankan security forces would be confined to their barracks in the north and east.
 Sinhalese settlers were also disarmed.

 In late September 1987, Thileepan began a hunger strike.
-On the 21st of September, a scuffle broke out between a Tamil group of 'satyagrahis' who gathered in support of Thileepan and a Sinhalese group at the Anuradhapura Junction in Trincomalee.
+On the 21st of September, a scuffle broke out between a group of Tamil 'satyagrahis' who gathered in support of Thileepan and a Sinhalese group at the Anuradhapura Junction in Trincomalee.
 Ethnic violence had begun where the Sinhalese and Tamils were both perpetrators and victims.
 On September 24, Sinhalese from Mihindupura had left in bullock carts; the next morning, the carts returned without them and 9 charred bodies were found with a burnt cart.
 The LTTE was suspected to have perpetrated the killings.
 Thileepan eventually died from his hunger strike, inviting grief from the Tamil community.
-Around the same time, the IPKF had nominated members for the Interim Council of the North and East, a majority of them being LTTE representatives.
+Around the same time, the IPKF nominated members for the Interim Council of the North and East, a majority of them being LTTE representatives.